-To gain access to laboratories within University of Auckland containment and transitional facilities, you are required to first complete and pass an accredited training course for that containment or transitional facility.
+To gain access to laboratories within the University of Auckland containment and transitional facility, you are required to first complete and pass an accredited training course for that containment or transitional facility, the containment Canvas course.
 Where access control is solely at the perimeter of the laboratory areas or floors, then you are required to also complete and pass this accredited training course in order to gain perimeter access.